rosano/kommit/os-app/open-vitrine/text.en.md

-Kommit is an app to help you with memorization.
+**Kommit helps you remember.**

 Inspired by [Anki](KOM_VITRINE_ANKI_URL) and other spaced-repetition learning systems, it presents flashcards to you just before your brain is likely to forget, thereby strengthening memory while reducing study time.

 Read the [guide](KOMVitrineTokenGuideURL) to learn more.